Bod Mellor

 An Ecstasy of Purpose

 Perhaps best known for their portraits of celebrities and public figures, Bod Mellor’s work is recognised for its pain and passion.
 Their work has been celebrated in the United Kingdom for its use of national and indigenous traditions while feminists admire their uncompromising depiction of the female experience and form.
-An Ecstasy Of Purpose is the artists’ first solo show following their presentation at the National Portrait Gallery, London.
+An Ecstasy Of Purpose was the artists’ first solo show following their presentation at the National Portrait Gallery, London.

 Mellor comes from an incredibly poor family in Manchester.
 Their father was a banker and their mother, sensitive and troubled, committed suicide when Mellor was just four years old.
 During the Miner’s Strikes, the Mellor family decided to leave Manchester and the artist was sent to the south of England to live with their grandparents.
 She had a difficult relationship with the elderly couple, and during an argument, their grandmother revealed the truth about their mother’s suicide.
 Their grandmother’s own bitterness and depression deepened after the outbreak of war in September 1982.
 Eventually she too committed suicide.
 Mellor contracted polio at the age of eight, this left their right leg thinner than the left.
 As a way of escaping the physical pain and the harrowing noises in their head, Mellor started to draw celebrities – “I draw them as I am often alone and because they are the subject I know best”.